 However, when I look at the album’s content and consider the quality of the songs themselves, I can’t give the album the same unequivocal endorsement I give to the quality of its recording.
 The reason is somewhat ironic, for Sgt.
 Pepper is often dismissed by the more artistic types in rock music (such as David Bowie) as “Paul’s album.”

 I love listening to Sgt.
-Pepper in a single sit-down, ignoring the capability provided by iTunes to select individual tracks.
-The mention of iTunes is for demonstration purposes only, because I refuse to listen to Sgt.
-Pepper in digital form.
+Pepper in a single sit-down, on vinyl.
 Its integrated wholeness is essential to appreciating the work, which may explain its loss of popularity in our hurried times.
 Sgt.
-Pepper is not your best selection if you’re looking for three-minute aural gratification or something to listen to while you perspire on the elliptical machine.
-Like Thick is a Brick or Wish You Were Here or OK Computer, Sgt.
+Pepper is not your best choice if you’re looking for three-minute aural gratification or something to listen to while you perspire on the elliptical machine.
+Like Thick is a Brick or Wish You Were Here or Kid A, Sgt.
 Pepper is best appreciated by listening to in its entirety and giving it your full attention.

 I have to say I’ve never cared for George’s riff in the opening; it sounds a little ratty and substandard to me.
 That slight disappointment is soothed by the absolute commitment you hear in Paul’s opening vocal and the perfect insertion of applause, a crisp introduction from the horn section and the equally perfect placement of crowd laughter.
-They really hook me with the harmonies and rhythms of the verses, emphasizing the blue notes to turn up the heat.
-The intensity is eased a bit when John steps to the mike for his introductory lines, but the horn-accompanied crescendo brings us to a new peak where Paul takes over.
-He really nails these lines, sounding more and more excited as he announces “the one and only Billy Shears,” and both the listeners in the audience and those listening on headphones erupt in applause.
-Then we hear the screams as Billy Shears arrives on stage to another exciting crescendo.
+They really hook me with the harmonies and rhythms of the verses, emphasizing the blue notes to add a little pzazz to the mix.
+The intensity is eased a bit when John steps to the mike for his bridge lines, but the horn-accompanied crescendo brings us to a new peak where Paul takes over.
+He really nails the last verse, sounding genuinely thrilled to announce “the one and only Billy Shears.”
+Then we hear the screams as Billy Shears arrives on stage to another thrilling crescendo.

-After an understated lead-in, Ringo launches in to “With a Little Help from My Friends,” the most perfect Ringo song imaginable.
+After an understated lead-in, Ringo launches into “With a Little Help from My Friends,” the quintessential Ringo song.
 He is in exceptionally fine voice, singing with confidence and command.
-Paul’s bass part is both incredibly fluid and melodic, but it also drives the song with superb punctuation.
+Paul’s bass part is both incredibly fluid and melodic, driving the song with superb punctuation.
 The use of call-and-response vocals reaffirms the presence of the Sgt.
 Pepper band while adding charm to the production.
 And isn’t it funny how often the Beatles’ most memorable lyrics make no sense at all?

 What do you see when you turn out the light?